sccn/sccn.github.io/others/EEGLAB_revision_history.md

 - **Bug fix**: Fix looking up channel locations in STUDY.
 - **Bug fix**: Fix importing BIDS coordsystem file for MEG data when using File-IO.
 - **DIPFIT plugin**: STUDY level leadfield matrix computation.
-- **bids-matlab-io plugin:** Version 8 has been released.
+- **bids-matlab-tools plugin:** Version 8 has been released.
 Now handles behavioral data and many small improvements.
 - **ROIconnect plugin:** Improved compatibility.
 This plugin has been released, although the documentation is not complete.

 ## EEGLAB version 2023.1